Charles Davenant

-Charles Davenant (1656–1714) was an English mercantilist economist, politician, and pamphleteer.
-He was Tory member of Parliament for St Ives (Cornwall), and for Great Bedwyn.
+Charles Davenant (1656 – 1714) was an English economist, Tory politician and pamphleteer who sat in the Parliament of England representing the parliamentary constituencies of St Ives and Great Bedwyn.

 Life

 He was born in London as the eldest son of Sir William Davenant, the poet.
 He was educated at Cheam grammar school and Balliol College, Oxford, but left the university without taking a degree.
 He became manager of his father's theatre.
 Having taken the degree of LL.D., he became a member of Doctors' Commons.